ninaforce13/CassetteBeasts/README.md

 8. Now that we've set up our new sticker, we need to get it into the move pool where we can access it in the game.
 Let's go back to our ```StickerMod``` folder and right click to create a ```New Script```.
 You can name it what you want, but we'll just call it ```load_sticker_mod```.
 This is the script we will use to manage loading our mod and seeding the new sticker into the move pool.
 9. Feel free to copy the code below for this load_sticker_mod or edit it to suit your specific needs.
 I've left comments in the code to explain what's going on if you want to make adjustments.
 ```
-# We're extending ContentInfo because that is what we use to provide the metadata for our mod to the Game's mod loader.
+# ContentInfo is what we use to provide the metadata for our mod to the Game's mod loader.
 extends ContentInfo

 #This is where we load our sticker to be added into the movepool below.